imageleaf/docker-phabricator/README.md

-# docker-phabricator
+# phabricator

 A docker composition for Phabricator:

-- One container used by mysql, see [database](https://github.com/imageleaf/docker-phabricator/tree/master/database)
+- One container used by apache [phabricator](https://github.com/imageleaf/phabricator)
-- One container used by apache (phabricator)
+- One container used by mysql, see [phabricator-mysql](https://github.com/imageleaf/phabricator-mysql)

 ## Run with image from hub.docker.com